devangdadhich02/automatic-video-genration/CLIENT_TESTING_GUIDE.md

 ### 4.4 PDF extraction returns empty
 - Scanned PDFs need OCR (not included by default).
 - Try a text-based PDF first.

+### 4.5 Video generation not starting
+- Ensure you have a script in either:
+  - The "Generate Script" panel text area, OR
+  - The "Script Studio (v2): Output" editor
+- Both "Generate video from this script" and "Trigger Video Pipeline" buttons now use the same pipeline
+- Check the "Trigger Video Pipeline (Legacy)" result area for progress and status
+- Video files are saved in `backend/outputs/` directory

+### 4.6 Webhook notifications not working
+- Webhook URL is optional but must be a valid HTTP/HTTPS endpoint
+- The webhook is called automatically when:
+  - Using "Trigger Video Pipeline" button with an outline, OR
+  - Using "Generate video from this script" button (if webhook URL is provided)
+- Check browser console or backend logs for webhook errors